medialize/URI.js/README.md

 * AMD stuff
 * modifiers for domain, tld, directory, file, suffix are hardly the most performant solutions
 * accept all [IPv6 notations](http://tools.ietf.org/html/draft-ietf-6man-text-addr-representation-04#section-6)
-* throw this at someone to make a specification out of it, so browser eventually support this natively (care to help?)

 ## Authors ##